UPDATE: ALL REPORTS INCLUDING FULL VOLUME OF REPORTS (THE BLUE BOOK) ARE NOW AVAILABLE

 Reports and Deliverances

-Reports and Deliverances for each Forum and Committee will be published online from week beginning 26th April, and by 7th May all will be available, along with the full Volume of Reports
+Reports and Deliverances for each Forum and Committee have been published along with the full Volume of Reports.

 This section of this Highland Presbyteries site will help you make the most of your GA experience – and will help you be a part of the Church’s decision making in these times of change.
 Bookmark this page, share it – tell others about www.highlandpresbyteries.org.uk/GA2021